fetchai/uAgents/README.md

 ## 🌱 Examples

-The [`examples`](https://github.com/fetchai/uAgents/tree/main/python/examples) folder contains several examples of how to create and run various types of agents.
+The [`uAgent examples`](https://github.com/fetchai/uAgent-Examples) repository contains examples of uAgents, collections of uAgents that work together to solve a problem (i.e. solutions), and uAgent-based applications.

-## 🌲 Integrations

-The [`integrations`](https://github.com/fetchai/uAgents/tree/main/integrations) folder contains examples that provide a more in depth use of the uAgents library.
+See the [uagent-101 folder](https://github.com/fetchai/uAgent-Examples/tree/main/1-uagents/uagent-101) for a collection of educational examples to get you started.

 ## Python Library